likhitha333/Data_Wizards/docs/proposal-template.md

 # Method/Approach

 1. **Requirements Gathering**:
-   - Define the key features of the app, such as water intake tracking, goal setting, and push notifications.
+   - Setting the key features of the app, such as water intake tracking, goal setting, and push notifications.
    - Conduct research to understand user preferences for hydration reminders.

 2. **Front-End Development**:
-   - Design a clean and easy-to-use interface where users can log their water intake and view their progress.
+   - Design a easy-to-use interface where users can log their water intake and view their progress.
    - Implement this interface using HTML, CSS, and JavaScript if a web component is involved.

 3. **Back-End Development**: